 4. NOTEBOOK or CALENDAR – Perfect for serving as a visual reminder to help remember dates or key information.
 Bonus: I like that this doodle of a spiral bound calendar can be done sideways for a notebook effect.
 Also, the design begins with a basic square- meaning as a lecture is progressing I can draw a simple box around vital data and then come back a few minutes later and add the embellishment to turn the square into a spiral bound booklet.

 5. BOOK or TEXTBOOK- Like the spiral notebook, this icon is extra handy for headlines and setting apart important information.

 In Part 1 of Doodling Journal Accents, I demonstrated how I add light bulbs, blue ribbons, thumbtacks, and spiral bound calendar pages to my notes and journals.
 In part two, I show my process for doodling lightning bolts, award medals, gears, question marks, and check marks.
 All helpful accents for bullet journals, visual notes, or doodles.

 LIGHTNING BOLT – So simple, but easy to mess up.
 The trick is to keep your angles consistent on the first line, then match the angles with parallel lines.
 This lightning bolt doodle is great for marking major ideas.

-AWARD MEDAL– A fun doodle to fill blank space, denote a “best practice” idea, or congratulate yourself in your journal for a goal met, the aware medal has a 3-D ribbon that can be fun to shade in notes if you’re bored.
+AWARD MEDAL– A fun doodle to fill blank space, denotes a “best practice” idea, or congratulate yourself in your journal for a goal met, the award medal has a 3-D ribbon that can be fun to shade in notes if you’re bored.
 It’s a simple 4 step doodle, shown below.

 GEARS– Perfect for denoting when information starts to “click” and make connections.